johramoosa/deBruijn/README.md

 - Download the ZIP file and unzip deBruijn-master.zip

-- Open the project in an IDE (e.g., IntelliJ or NetBeans), build and run the project
+- Open the project in an IDE (e.g., IntelliJ or NetBeans), build the project

+- Run the project from the IDE or

 ### Run from command line